sektorcap/ingest-translate/README.md

 * and todos...

 ## Acknowledgements
-Thanks to [Alexander Reelsen](https://github.com/spinscale) for his project https://github.com/spinscale/cookiecutter-elasticsearch-ingest-processor.
+Thanks to [Alexander Reelsen](https://github.com/spinscale) for the project https://github.com/spinscale/cookiecutter-elasticsearch-ingest-processor.